bearkerb/tp/docs/UserGuide.md

 💡**Tip:**
 - Use `list` or `find` first to confirm the correct tenant before editing to avoid overwriting important data.
-- When updating multiple fields, include all changes in a single command to reduce errors.
+- When updating multiple parameters, include all changes in a single command to reduce errors.
 <br>

 #### 3.1.4 Finding a Tenant: `find`